The Layoff Lady

 • Good answer: XYZ Loans is a mortgage company focusing on VA and FHA loans.
 I see you recently rolled out a new veteran appreciation program and hired a new VP of Veteran Relations and that you just received an award for your charity work with DAV.

 • Another good answer: I know ABC Manufacturing just acquired CBA Manufacturing.
 This makes you the second-largest company making and selling plastic cups in the Midwest.
-I also know that my friend and former coworker, Alice Johnson, really enjoys being a part of the Women in Manufacturing group you started three years ago.
+I also know that my friend and former coworker, Jamie Starr, really enjoys being a part of the Women in Manufacturing group you started three years ago.

 What is your desired salary?